-Andrea Dutton is an associate professor in the Department of Geological Sciences at the University of Florida, holds the position of a University of Florida Term Professor, and is a Faculty Fellow of the Thompson Institute of Earth Systems.
+Andrea Dutton is a professor in the Department of Geoscience at the University of Wisconsin-Madison and is a recently named MacArthur Fellow.
 Dr. Dutton is an international expert in the study of past climate and sea level change using carbonate sedimentology and isotope geochemistry.
 Her research program focuses on understanding the rates, magnitudes, sources, and drivers of past sea level change to facilitate improved understanding of the climate system and of projections for the future.
 Dr. Dutton has served in leadership positions for several disciplinary working groups and has an active role in science communication on climate change and sea-level rise.
 She has received numerous awards and is a fellow of the Geological Society of America.
 Dr. Dutton received her M.S. and Ph.D. from the University of Michigan in Ann Arbor and was a postdoctoral fellow and research fellow at the Australian National University.

 Alejandro N. Flores